MicrosoftDocs/SupportArticles-docs/Office/Client/powerpoint/files-not-rendering-office-online-server-after-security-update.md

 # PowerPoint files not rendering in Office Online Server after Security Update

 ## Symptoms
-After patching Office Online Server to the May or June 2019 security update, PowerPoint files are not rendering under what appears to be random circumstances during Skype for Business sharing sessions with the following error:
+After patching Office Online Server to the May or June 2019 security update, PowerPoint files do not render, under what appears to be random circumstances during Skype for Business sharing sessions, and displays the following error:

 > Sorry, PowerPoint Online ran into a problem opening this presentation.
 To view this presentation please open it in Microsoft PowerPoint.

 ![Error screen: Sorry, PowerPoint Online ran into a problem](media/files-not-rendering-office-online-server/106705-1.png)

-Also, while attempting to render PowerPoint in the browser, you may see a similar error message before or after scrolling through slides:
+Also, while attempting to render PowerPoint in the browser, you might see a similar error message before or after scrolling through slides:

 ![Alternate error screen. ](media/files-not-rendering-office-online-server/106705-2.png)